Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Improved Parallel Construction of Rank/Select Structures

 To construct the select structure, we count the number of $1$'s in each of the $2n/\log n$ half-words using table lookup, and perform a prefix sum over the $2n/\log n$ results.
 We can now identify all of the half-words that contain the location of a $k\log n\log\log n$'th $1$ bit, for any integer $k$.
-Using table lookup we can find the location of the $j$'th occurrence (for a value of $j$ determined by the prefix sum) of a character in a half-word in $O(1)$ work, which we then offset by the starting location of the half-word.
+Using table lookup we can find the location of the $j$'th occurrence (for a value of $j$ determined by the prefix sum) of a $1$ bit in a half-word in $O(1)$ work, which we then offset by the starting location of the half-word.
 This can be done in $O(n/\log n)$ work and $O(\log n)$ depth.
 This also allows us to determine the range lengths.
-For the ranges of length greater than $\log^2n(\log\log n)^2$, we scan through the half-words in the range and store the location of every $1$ bit.
-The location of all $1$ bits within a half-word can be determined in $O(x)$ work and $O(1)$ depth via table lookup where $x$ is the number of $1$'s in the half-word.
+For the ranges of length at least $\log^2n(\log\log n)^2$, we scan through the half-words in the range and store the location of every $1$ bit.
+The location of all $1$ bits within a half-word can be determined in $O(x)$ work and $O(1)$ depth via table lookup, where $x$ is the number of $1$'s in the half-word (the $O(x)$ term comes from having to output the $x$ locations).
 The locations within the half-word are then offset by the starting location of the half-word, again taking $O(x)$ work and $O(1)$ depth.
 Scanning the half-words takes $O(n/\log n)$ work and $O(\log n)$ depth.
-There are at most $n/(\log n\log \log n)$ locations of $1$ bits found this way, and we can store their locations in the appropriate range in $O(n/(\log n\log\log n))$ work and $O(1)$ depth after a prefix sum (on a total of $O(n/\log n)$ half-words) that determines appropriate offsets.
+There are at most $n/(\log n\log \log n)$ locations of $1$ bits found this way, and we can store their locations in the appropriate range in $O(n/(\log n\log\log n))$ work and $O(1)$ depth using the result of the previous prefix sum and subtracting the offset of where its range begins.